 - It condenses data in context to help you reference it as you make decisions and set goals.

-- It makes customer service efforts more comprehensive, which can boost retention and loyalty.
+- It makes customer service efforts more comprehensive, boosting retention and loyalty.

 - It assists you in making sales by scaling your process properly and eliminating redundancy.

-Naturally, these are benefits that can assist any business in its pursuit of its goals, so it is important that you create a proper CRM strategy to guide you.
+Naturally, these are benefits that can assist any business in the pursuit of its goals, so you must create a proper CRM strategy to guide you.
 Here is a simple process for you to follow:

 Understand Your Goals and Strategize For Them